shakes76/PatternFlow/recognition/44802020_facebook_gcn/README.md

 from `myGraphModel.py`, parsing and splitting the data in training/validation sets, running the model, tracking and displaying the progress/accuracy of the model and plotting a TSNE plot of the data.
-- `resources`: This is where you should put the facebook.npz file.
+- `resources`: This is where you should put the `facebook.npz` file.
 This is also where the images embedded in this file are stored.

-### Running the Model
+### Running the Model and Dependencies

 To run the model, run `driver.py.main()`.
 Ensure that the `FILE_PATH` variable is set to the location of the `facebook.npz` file.
+The `facebook.npz` file will need to be downloaded to an appropriate local location. by default the `FILE_PATH` variable points to the `resources` folder in the same directory as the `driver.py` file.
 The user can easily adjust the following model variables prior to running:
 - `PLOT_TSNE`: Set whether you want to plot accuracy.
 - `PLOT_ACCURACY`: Set whether you want to plot accuracy.